 Sunday, October 1, 2017

-In 1933 the incoming U.S. President Franklin D. Roosevelt reached out to Roger Ward Babson for a long range forecast for the stock markets.
-Babson, a very successful entrepreneur, economist, business theorist, investor, and philantroph with a huge fortune, was a household name since he had predicted, back on September 5th 1929, that "a crash is coming, and it may be terrific".
-Later that very same day the stock market on Wall Street declined by 3% and this became known as the "Babson Break".
-The big crash with most catastrophic losses followed on October 24 and 29, 1929 (Black Thursday and Black Tuesday).
-When the U.S. finally reached the height of the Great Depression in 1932 and the stock market was at an all-time low, 75% of its value was wiped out, and shares in any company were virtually worthless.
-Thousands of people were ruined, and soup kitchens sprang up on street corners as people lost their jobs, savings and homes.
+In 1933, incoming US President Franklin D. Roosevelt reached out to Roger Ward Babson for a long-range stock market forecast.
+Babson—a highly successful entrepreneur, economist, investor, and philanthropist—had become a household name after his prophetic warning on September 5, 1929: "A crash is coming, and it may be terrific."
+Later that same day, Wall Street declined by 3% in an event known as the "Babson Break."
+The catastrophic losses of the Great Crash followed shortly after on October 24 and 29, 1929 (Black Thursday and Black Tuesday).
+By the height of the Great Depression in 1932, the market had hit an all-time low; 75% of its value had been wiped out, rendering shares in many companies virtually worthless.
+As thousands were ruined and people lost their jobs, savings, and homes, soup kitchens became a staple on street corners.

 "The important thing about this study [chart of Marechal] is not the exact precision by which it came true, or the amount of money you would or would not have made if you had followed it.
 The important thing is that it shows that the market has predictable patterns.
-In other words, that the seeming disorder of market fluctuations really is subject to law, and that this law is learnable."In 1948 Garfield A. Drew, another friend of Marechal, reproduced the forecast in his book "New Methods For Profit in the Stock Market".
-Drew stated that one of the original copies of the forecast had been in his possession since 1935, and as each year was divided into six parts he added in his book the actual fluctuations of the Dow Jones Industrial Averages by plotting the high and low for each two-month period.
+In other words, that the seeming disorder of market fluctuations really is subject to law, and that this law is learnable."In 1948, Garfield A. Drew, another friend of Marechal, reproduced the forecast in his book, "New Methods for Profit in the Stock Market."
+Drew stated that an original copy of the forecast had been in his possession since 1935.
+Since each year was divided into six parts, he included the actual fluctuations of the Dow Jones Industrial Average in his book by plotting the high and low for each two-month period.
 Drew commented on the famous chart:

 "Clearly, the pattern of the forecast and the actual pattern of the market miss many times in detail and exact timing.
 Nevertheless, the broad picture of the trends from 1934 through 1947, at least, is remarkably similar.
 The basic downtrend from 1936-37 to 1942 is plain, and likewise the uptrend from 1942 to 1946, although the latter shows up as a much more zigzag pattern in the forecast than was actually the case.
 Thus, the year 1944 by itself, for example, appears as a down period, whereas it was really an up year.
 When the year 1947 ended, the Dow Jones Industrial Average had spent 16 months within a 16% price range.
 As far as the situation at the time the comparison in [the figure] ends is concerned, it is evident that, if the broad accuracy of the preceding 14 years is to be maintained, 1948 must, on the whole, witness a rising price level.
 A definite down trend going substantially into new low territory by the year-end would produce a greater discrepancy between the forecast pattern and the actual course of prices than at any other time in the record.
 The fact remains to be seen at this writing, but, in line with his original forecast made years before, Marechal always insisted that 1946-47 was not a "bear market" but an interruption in a long upward trend comparable to the break and market hesitancy during 1926 in the long upswing from 1921 to 1929.”